2000s Negeri Sembilan FA seasons: Events (2000–2009)

 On May 31, 2003, Negeri Sembilan met Perlis in the FA Cup final.
 Played at Perak Stadium, the club was surprised by the opponent's early goal in the 11th minute.
 The club managed to close the gap in the 56th minute thanks to a goal by Effendi Malek.
 The game remained 1-1 until the 90th minute, and in extra time, victory was decided on a golden goal.
 In the 95th minute, the club managed to get the golden goal as a result of Everson Martinelli's goal, and the club was crowned FA Cup champion in 2003.

 In 2004, the capacity of Negeri Sembilan's Tuanku Abdul Rahman Stadium was upgraded to 45,000 people for the hosting of the 2004 Sukma Games.
 This benefitted Negeri Sembilan fans as the numbers of maximum spectators increased and was best used for the big match such as a derby or a final match.

 Negeri Sembilan made its first appearance in the AFC Cup competition in the 2004 season.
 The club made its debut in the first match against Island FC with a big 6-0 win on February 10, 2004.
 However, the club had to settle for being 3rd in the group after losing all the group stage matches against Geylang United, East Bengal, and Island FC.
 All teams played at home and away for a total of six games.

 In March 2004, Datuk Seri Mohamad Hasan was appointed as the president of the Negeri Sembilan Football Association (PBNS).
 It's because he successfully held the position as the 10th Menteri Besar of Negeri Sembilan and replaced Isa Samad, who held that position the previous year.
 Mohamad Hasan was the first Menteri Besar who had ever been a local football player and then became the president of PBNS.
 He never represented the first team of Negeri Sembilan but played a lot with clubs in Kuala Lumpur and Selangor.
 He was banned from football for life after receiving a red card when NS Malays played against NS Indians in 1977.
 He was active in football in the 1970s.

 In the 2006 season, the team won the Malaysia Super League by finishing first out of eight clubs that competed.
 The newly promoted team from the Malaysian Premier League in the 2005 season managed to become the league champion in their first appearance since the Super League was introduced in 2004.

-On November 7, 2009, the team ended their 61-year drought in the Malaysia Cup after posting a convincing 3–1 victory over Kelantan in the final at the National Stadium, Bukit Jalil.
+On November 7, 2009, the team ended their 61-year drought in the Malaysia Cup after posting a 3–1 victory over Kelantan in the final at the National Stadium, Bukit Jalil.
 The team also won all the matches in the Malaysia Cup tournament, starting from the group stage until the final.
-That final match was a fantastic night.

 The repeat final of 2009 between the club and Kelantan happened again on October 30, 2010.
 However, this time, the club lost 1–2 to Kelantan despite having taken an early lead through a penalty by Shahurain Abu Samah.